Isaac-Ayanda/DevOps_Projects/15.CI-With-Jenkins-Ansible-Artifactory-Sonarqube-PHP/readme.md

 ![Build again](./images/quality-no1.jpg)
 ![Build again](./images/quality-no2.jpg)

-6. The sonarqube quality gate failed then the need to Configure sonar-scanner.properties by accessing the tools directory on the sunarqube server to configure the properties file in which SonarQube will require to function during pipeline execution.
-Then "Restart SonarQube Quality Gate" for it to run successfully
+6. Get the code reviewed to remove bugs.
+Then Configure sonar-scanner.properties by accessing the tools directory on the sunarqube server to configure the properties file in which SonarQube will require to function during pipeline execution.
+Then run the pipeline.

 - Run `cd /var/lib/jenkins/tools/hudson.plugins.sonar.SonarRunnerInstallation/SonarQubeScanner/conf/`
 - Open sonar-scanner.properties file.
 Run `sudo vi sonar-scanner.properties` then add configuration related to php-todo project.